Artondale, Washington: Parks and recreation

+Education

 Artondale Elementary School is a public school offering kindergarten through fifth grade for youngsters within the Peninsula School District.
 In addition to providing an education for its "Otters", the adjacent playing fields and playground equipment function as an additional park for the area.
 On snowy days, toddlers and teens alike flock to the hills on the playfields to sled, build snowmen, or have snowball fights.
 In the summertime, neighborhood kids will scramble over the jungle gyms while nearby, community sports teams practice and compete at one of the four baseball diamonds.
 The Artondale Elementary School Campus also houses several classes of the Gig Harbor Coop preschool.

 Voyager Elementary School and Kopachuck Middle School sit near the Western edge of the Artondale CDP.
 Both schools serve students of the Peninsula School District.
 Voyager offers grades from kindergarten-5th grade, while Kopachuck offers 6-8th grade.
 The majority of Kopachuck students are graduates of either Voyager or Artondale, both of which funnel into Kopachuck Middle School.
 Most students from Kopachuck will go on to Gig Harbor High School for grades 9–12.
 Voyager's mascot is the Vikings, while Kopachuck is the home of the Coyotes.
 Both schools are across the street from Kopachuck State Park, the only state park on the Gig Harbor Peninsula.

-Other notable places
+Notable places

 The Artondale Grange is the most historic building in Artondale.
 Even as farming has declined in the area, the Grange has remained as a landmark and community center, housing everything from Girl Scout meetings to Haunted Houses.
-In 2016, Artondale Farm's Scott and Jessica Hogan purchased the building and property and added it to their surrounding farm property.
-Artondale Farm currently operates a seasonal farm stand at the site and is working on restoring the building.

 Artondale also has its own community cemetery, located off of Hunt St NW.
 This small, historic cemetery offers grassy, shaded plots.

 The cowfarm located near where 40th St NW becomes Wollochet Dr NW also serves as an iconic landmark and a reminder of the agrarian roots of the Artondale community.

-Also off of Wollochet Dr NW, the Safe Harbor Child Development Center provides daycare and preschool to local children, and the former Peninsula Gardens store, taken over by PenMet parks, serves as an indoor craft and antique marketplace.
-Other small businesses to be found along Wollochet Drive include Cummings Inc Heating and Cooling and the Center for Ministry Development.